 In the project, we investigate the 3D-stochastic process that drives single serotonergic fibers.
 This collaborative effort brings together experimental neurobiology, computer image analysis, and stochastic mathematics.

-The project is supported by the National Science Foundation, the National Institute of Mental Health, and the California NanoSystems Institute
+The research is supported by the National Science Foundation, the National Institute of Mental Health, and the California NanoSystems Institute

 Images: (1) A section through a shark cerebellum.
 (2) Iba1-positive ependymoglia in the swellshark forebrain.

 Many elasmobranchs (sharks, skates, rays) have highly evolved brains that conform to the general vertebrate architecture.
 However, they also show an extreme variability in how brain divisions are built anatomically and used functionally.
 This rich set of possibilities reveals which mammalian brain features are highly idiosyncratic and represent only one realization among many others.
 It also demonstrates what future brains may still become, by evolution or human design.